alinke/pixelcade-retrobat/README.md

 C:\RetroBat\emulationstation\.emulationstation\scripts\system-selected\pixelcade-system-selected.exe
 C:\RetroBat\emulationstation\.emulationstation\scripts\game-selected\pixelcade-quit.exe

 If you are on RetroBat V4, Pixelcade will update when you launch a game.
-For RetroBat V5, Pixelcade will update when scrolling through games and consoles in EmulationStation and when launching a game.
+For RetroBat V5 or above, Pixelcade will update when scrolling through games and consoles in EmulationStation and when launching a game.

 ## Customizing